 High Cross

 Nice day.
 Dry, much cooler.
 When I stepped out of the front door I was convinced I’d need tights and a fleece.
 However when I actually went to get the bike out, I realised I wouldn’t need the tights so I removed them there and then.
-I put them in my backpack, think I might need them later.
+I put them in my backpack, thinking I might need them later.
 But I left the fleece on.

 The intention was to perform a fondo based on the Southbound route.
 I set off a bit before 3pm.
 But when I got to the crossroads at Stoney Stanton, I decided to go straight on instead of left, to do the Fosse Way version of the route.
 I confess that this was mainly because I could see a cutie with a colourful pair of jogging pants receding into the distance, and I wanted to get a better look.